hamptonpieryc/website/content/docs/club-rules.md

 ## 6. GENERAL MANAGEMENT COMMITTEE(GMC):

-**6.1** The management of the Club shall be vested in a General Management Committee (GMC) composed of the Executive Officers and five voting members of the Club.
+**6.1** The management of the Club shall be vested in a General Management Committee (GMC) composed of the Executive Officers and four voting members of the Club.
 Five members present shall form a quorum.

 **6.2** The GMC will be responsible for the day to day administration of the Club and shall manage the affairs of the Club according to the Rules and Byelaws, and shall cause the funds of